 Use a specific number, but know your range

 Vague requests give more flexibility to the other person in a negotiation.
 According to researchers at Columbia Business School, using a very precise number (e.g. $70,250) rather than a round number (e.g. $70,000) is more effective when negotiating salary.
 This gives the other person the impression that you’ve done research on what your salary should be, and they’ll be more likely to agree to a number closer to your initial request.

 At the same time, you’ll need to know what your upper and lower limits are.
 Start your negotiation at the top of that range, and keep in mind how low you’re willing to go.

 Consider other benefits as well as salary

 While salary is of course important, it’s not the only approach you can take.
-Many companies offer other benefits — like retirement contributions, health insurance, schedule flexibility, or even discounts to movies or gyms.
+Besides taking time to negotiate your salary, you may want to note that some companies also offer other benefits — like retirement contributions, health insurance, schedule flexibility, or even discounts to movies or gyms.
 Consider requesting some benefits and perks in addition to a salary increase.

 Know the right time to make your request

 Before asking for a raise, you’ll want to be sure the timing is right.
 If you’ve been at the job for at least a year, have taken on additional responsibilities, or have had successes on major projects, it may be a good time to talk about a salary increase.
 (Bonus: compiling these points into an organized, bulleted list will help you make your case for why you deserve a higher salary or more benefits.)